 In addition to these specific requirements, the applicant should know that:

-A short-term visa is not suitable for those who wish to reside in Denmark.
+A short-term visa is not suitable for those who want to relocate to Denmark for long-term purposes.
 Examples of long-term residence permits include work, study, business investment, or family reunification purposes.

-If you wish to remain in Denmark for a short-term period of maximum 90 days to work as a digital nomad, our team of Denmark immigration experts can help you.
+If you wish to remain in Denmark for a short-term period of a maximum of 90 days to work as a digital nomad, our team of Denmark immigration experts can help you.

 If you want to move from the UK to Denmark, or from another country, you can reach out to our immigration experts.